MclPio/odinbook/README.md

 ## Project Description
 A user can make posts and comments; like posts or comments, and follow other users

+Features:
 1. Bulma 1.0 for styling
 2. Turbo frames and streams for faster navigation
 3. Pagy gem for pagination and infinite scroll
-4. Devise and Google Oauth for authentication
+4. Devise and Google OAuth for authentication
-5. Figaro gem for environment variables, Faker gem for seeding,
+5. Figaro gem for environment variables
+6. Faker gem for seeding

 ## Requirements
 * Ruby 3.1.2